 Without the Wait

 Emergencies of any type are always inconvenient, but when one concerns you or a loved one’s teeth, they can actually be very scary.
-Fortunately, when it comes to terrible toothaches and dental injuries, the people of Bettendorf only have to do one thing to get fast and reliable dental care: call Pleasant Valley Dentistry.
+Fortunately, when it comes to terrible toothaches and dental injuries, the people of Bettendorf only have to do one thing to get fast and reliable dental care: call Pleasant Valley Dentistry to schedule an appointment with the emergency dentist in Bettendorf.
 Our team will walk you through first-aid over the phone and can even schedule you for an appointment the very same day.
-With us, we’ll never leave someone waiting in pain!
+We’ll never leave someone waiting in pain!

 Why Choose Pleasant Valley Dentistry for Emergency Dental Treatment?